AmirmahdiJoudi/Intel-8085/README.md

 # Intel-8085
 VHDL Description of Intel 8085 Microprocessor
 -----------------------------------------------------------------------------------------------------------
 An overall view of the intel-8085 datapath is available in the Internet.
-We have used this view and datasheet to design datapath and controller.
+This view and datasheet are used to design datapath and controller.
 The design is written in Huffman Style.<br />

 ## 8085 Datapath Diagram: